780 Naval Air Squadron: Conversion Course Unit (1939–1945)

 The squadron relocated to RNAS Lee-on-Solent (HMS Daedalus), in Hampshire, on 7 October 1940.
 It used Hamble as a relief landing ground and by August 1943, its role had changed to converting pilots of Fairey Swordfish and another biplane torpedo bomber, Fairey Albacore, to the monoplane Fairey Barracuda torpedo and dive bomber, although this task soon passed to 798 Naval Air Squadron.

 On 9 October 1943, 780 Naval Air Squadron moved to RNAS Charlton Horethorne (HMS Heron II).
 With the upcoming invasion of occupied France there was a need to clear RNAS Lee-on-Solent and the area of training aircraft.
 It moved back to RNAS Lee-on-Solent on 28 November 1944, where it disbanded into 794 Naval Air Squadron, on 2 January 1945.

 Naval Advanced Flying School (1946–1949)

 780 Naval Air Squadron reformed at RNAS Hinstock (HMS Godwit), in Shropshire, England, on 28 March 1946, as the Naval Advanced Flying School, but operated out of its satellite station RNAS Peplow (HMS Godwit II), Shropshire.
 It was equipped with a variety of aircraft and was set up to give flying instructors' courses.

 It also received a number of Avro Lancaster, a four-engine heavy bomber, which were initially destined for 734 Naval Air Squadron at HMS Godwit, used for multi-engine experience.
-758 Naval Air Squadron disbanded and was absorbed in May as 'B' Flight, of 780 NAS, and Instrument Flying Training at this point had become the squadron’s focus.
-In December the squadron moved to Scotland, relocating to RNAS Crail (HMS Jackdaw), Fife, for a short stay before moving to RNAS Donibristle (HMS Merlin) in March 1947 and then in May to RNAS Culdrose (HMS Seahawk), Cornwall, as the initial unit there.
+758 Naval Air Squadron disbanded and was absorbed in May as 'B' Flight, of 780 Squadron, and Instrument Flying Training at this point had become the squadron’s focus.
+In December the squadron moved to Scotland, relocating to RNAS Crail (HMS Jackdaw), Fife, for a short stay before moving to RNAS Donibristle (HMS Merlin), Fife, in March 1947 and then in May to RNAS Culdrose (HMS Seahawk), Cornwall, as the initial unit there.
 On 16 November 1949, 780 Naval Air Squadron disbanded.

-Aircraft operated
+Aircraft flown

 The squadron operated a number of different aircraft types, including: